When Is the Best Time

 Weather and Water Temperature

-- Top Tip: Northern Light Inn (bookmark the link) Truly Outstanding family owned hotel!
+- Top Tip: Northern Light Inn (bookmark the link) This is our preferred hotel.
+We have stayed there multiple times.
+It’s a truly Outstanding family-owned hotel!
 Great location as it is right at the Blue Lagoon.
 Perfect for visiting the lagoon early or late, to avoid the crowds.
 They even provide a shuttle service from and to the lagoon (1km only), as well as from and to the nearby airport in Keflavík.
 Reykjavík airport is also close.
 The staff and the owners are super friendly, everything is lovely.
 There is even a wake-up call service for the Northern Lights.
 The food is excellent: A++.

 - Budget Tip: Lágafell Guesthouse.
 This is 4 km from the Blue Lagoon (5-7 minutes drive).
 Incredible host, everything is clean and tidy, the rooms are really nice.
 Small downside: Shared bathrooms.